-During the removal of an underground storage tank system, field screening of soils in accordance with B.1.(a), above shall be conducted inside the area of the tank pit.
-The screening locations are to be spaced on a five (5) foot grid pattern, beginning at the edge of the undisturbed soil, with soil collection from ground surface at discrete points at a depth of two feet and five feet below land surface (bls), then continuing at five foot intervals to 20 feet bls, unless groundwater is encountered.
+During the removal of an underground storage tank system, field screening of soils in accordance with B.1.a. above shall be conducted inside the area of the tank pit.
+The field screening locations should be collected at the four sidewalls and the bottom of the excavation, and should also be taken laterally in a five-foot grid pattern throughout the entire excavated area with soil collection from ground surface at discrete points at a depth of two feet and five feet below land surface (bls), then continuing at five-foot intervals to 20 feet bls, unless groundwater is encountered.
+If groundwater is encountered prior to reaching 20 feet bls, then groundwater samples should be collected in accordance with C.1.b.
+Excavated soils shall not be returned to the excavation without confirmation screening.